 Gaining control of your finances and becoming your own banker is “the most profitable thing that you can do over a lifetime.”

 To gain the power to charge others interest as a bank requires a significant investment of time and money.
-The IBC also requires time to build up funds in the cash value portion of your policy, but because the structure of dividend-paying whole life insurance already allows you to use such policies to build your own banking system, much less investment is required than would be the case if you were trying to start up a bank.
-Thus, Nash believe using the IBC is a much easier method for achieving a similar result to operating your own bank.
+The infinite banking concept also requires time to build up funds in the cash value portion of your policy, but because the structure of dividend-paying whole life insurance already allows you to use such policies to build your own banking system, much less investment is required than would be the case if you were trying to start up a bank.
+Thus, Nash believe using infinite banking is a much easier method for achieving a similar result to operating your own bank.

 First Principle: You Finance Everything